 Also, keep in mind that for some people, alcohol can increase the risk of a migraine episode.
-And Ubrelvy is used for immediate treatment of migraine symptoms.
+And Ubrelvy is taken for immediate treatment of migraine symptoms.

-Talk with your doctor about what you should know about drinking alcohol while using Ubrelvy.
+Talk with your doctor about what you should know about drinking alcohol while taking Ubrelvy.

 Using certain medications, vitamins, or foods alongside certain drugs can affect how they all work.
 These effects are called interactions.